radcamp/radcamp.github.io/AF-Biota/07_momi2_API.md

 		    [[0, 0], [2, 2]],

 ### Generate the SFS
 The `momi` site frequency spectrum is represented somewhat differently than you might be used to if you have used dadi or fastsimcoal2.
-Here we load the sfs generated above into the `sfs` object and print a few properties.
+Here we load the SFS generated above into the `sfs` object and print a few properties.

 ```
 %%bash